 I spent a week in Nelson, an area on the north of the south island.
 I drove there from Christchurch and it was very scenic, winding drive through the beautiful NZ countryside.
 Nelson has great beaches and beach towns, and from here I took a scenic flight along the coast which was amazing.
-It wasn't party central though - for that I would go to Quuenstown and head south! over 7 years ago
+It wasn't party central though - for that I would go to Quuenstown and head south! almost 8 years ago

 It is a bit of a drive down south from Queenstown but the Fjords at Milford Sound are just amazing!!

 The glaciers are also fantastic, I went to Franz Josef glacier, which is a drive north of Queenstown.

 But I would certainly agree with Queenstown being the ideal centre and to take trips out from there, as it has so much to offer.

 Most of the bungy places operate from Queenstown too. almost 8 years ago

 When luging in Queenstown check the prices, much cheaper to buy a second or third ride ahead of time than figure out you'd like to go again and get dinged full price a second time. (and you can only go on the slow route your first time down.)

 The Catlins along the southern end of the island have heaps of beautiful spots to check out. http://www.catlins.org.nz/

 If you can get to the centre of the South Island go gliding at Omarama http://www.glideomarama.com/ almost 8 years ago

 I spent 2 weeks around the South island starting in Christchurch and heading north by the coast.